Article by John Miller

 Arm Pain & Injury

-Arm pain and injury normally respond favourably to medical or physiotherapy intervention when early treatment is sought.
-Please do not delay in consulting your healthcare practitioner or physiotherapist if you experience arm pain.
+The good news is that arm pain and injury will normally respond very favourably to medical or physiotherapy intervention when early professional assessment and treatment is sought.
+Please do not delay in consulting your healthcare practitioner if you experience arm pain.

 Causes of Arm Pain by Region